-The K-Hound Award was initiated by Dallas RBA Dan Driscoll as an informal honor for riders who accumulated at least 10,000km during a calendar year.
+The K-Hound Award was initiated by Dallas RBA Dan Driscoll as an honor for riders who accumulated at least 10,000 km during a calendar year.
 Initially, only events on RUSA's calendar and RUSA permanents were counted.
-In later years, the set of qualifying rides was expanded to include PBP, other foreign randonnées.
-RUSA adopted the award in 2014.
+In later years, the set of qualifying rides was expanded to include PBP and foreign Grande Randonnées sanctioned by LRM.
+RUSA adopted the award in 2014..

 - RUSA members who accumulate at least 10,000km in qualifying rides during a calendar year.